 - 1. a.
 Have a high school diploma, or - b.
 Have a General Education Diploma (GED) certificate, or - c.
 Be beyond compulsory school age in the State of California, and have taken and passed a standardized test (Wechsler) that reliably and validly measures the student's ability to be successfully trained to perform the tasks associated with the job titles to which the course of instruction is represented to lead. - d.
 Applicants who have graduated from foreign schools must submit a notarized, translated diploma or Certificate of Completion. - 2.
-Complete an Application for Admission form. - 3.
+Complete an Application for Admissionform. - 3.
 Pay a non-refundable Application Fee.

-- 4. Complete an oral evaluation by the Admissions Department.
-Fulfill all financial arrangements to Calstone University prior to admission. - 5.
-Complete an Enrollment Agreement. - 6.
+Complete an oral evaluation with the Admissions Department.
+Fulfill all financial arrangements to Calstone College prior to admission. - 4.
+Complete an Enrollment Agreement. - 5.
 Official transcripts from all colleges attended, past and present.
-International students should submit official, translated academic transcripts or records, as specified in the International Students section. - 7.
-1-2 page essay on describing the Applicant's educational goal and the reasons for applying to Calstone University.
-In addition, two (2) Letters of Recommendation on official letterhead are optional and will be considered for acceptance to the college. - 8.
+International students should submit official, translated academic transcripts or records, as specified in the International Students section. - 6.
+1-2-page essay on describing the Applicant's educational goal and the reasons for applying to Calstone College.
+In addition, two (2) Letters of Recommendation on official letterhead are optional and will be considered for acceptance to the college. - 7.
 Must be able to communicate effectively in the English language.
 (Non-native speakers must pass an English proficiency requirement, or have fulfilled an English course with a "C" or better at an accredited institution.
-International student, please see requirements in International Students section.) - 9.
-Pay a non-refundable Registration Fee of \$200 (\$250 for International Students). - 10.
+International students please see requirements in International Students section.) - 8.
+Pay a non-refundable Registration Fee of \$200 (\$250 for International Students). - 9.
 Attend the Orientation Session to complete the admissions process.